edsgard/rrnaseq/README.md

-###TEST
+###TEST AND EXAMPLE OUTPUT
-The file 'run.rqc.sh' in the 'test' subdirectory provides an example of how to run the script 'rqc' that with the dry-run flag will generate a file (rqc.sh) with commands that calls all of the available programs in the rrnaseq suite..
-See the 'run.rqc.sh' and the generated 'rqc.sh' file for a test example:
+Example output you find in the 'test/rqc' subdirectory.
+The file 'run.rqc.sh' in the 'test' subdirectory provides an example of how to run the script 'rqc' that with the dry-run flag will generate a file (rqc.sh) with commands that calls all of the available programs in the rrnaseq suite.
+See 'run.rqc.sh' and the generated 'rqc.sh' file for a test example:

 ```Shell
 cd test